PeterTYLiu/USB-IF-scraper/README.md

-# USB-IF-scraper
+# USB-IF scraper

-Scrapes the wensite of the USB Implementers Forum
+This is an app to scrape the awful awful website of the [USB Implementers Forum](https://usb.org) and put the data into a usable format